dscherbak/rapid-response-katas/Architecture.md

 **External Dependencies**: Cameras

 **Message Handling**:
-- New Model is Generated: Makes a new version of AI model available to be uploaded to cameras by authorized users.
+- New Model is Generated: Makes a new version of the AI model available to be uploaded to cameras by authorized users.

 **Message Generation**:
 - New Observation Captured: When a new observation is fully loaded from the camera, it can be processed by other services.